freesewing/markdown/dev/tutorials/pattern-design/part-structure/en.md

  - `Path`: The Path constructor
  - `paths`: A reference to the part's paths

-These are the most basic building blocks of your pattern; without these, you will not be able to draw anything.
+These will make it possible for you to draw points and paths easily.

-The following three varibales are also needed to create a full fledged FreeSewing pattern; their function and usage will be covered in detail [later on in this tutorial](/tutorials/pattern-design/completing-your-pattern/):
+The following three variables are also needed to create a full-fledged FreeSewing pattern; their function and usage will be covered in detail [later on in this tutorial](/tutorials/pattern-design/completing-your-pattern/):

 - `complete`: create a *complete* pattern (or not)
 - `sa`: include *seam allowance* (or not)